asc3rr/asc3rr/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning PHP and administration
+- 🌱 I’m currently doing something weird
 - 📫 How to reach me: @asc3rr on Twitter